How to Boost Traffic with Visual Content Marketing Strategy

 4. Don’t forget about video

-Throughout the article, we’ve talked about images, images, and more images, but let’s not forget that video is a big part of visual content marketing as well.
+Throughout the article, we’ve talked about images, images, and more images, but let’s not forget that video is a big part of visual content marketing strategy as well.
 Whether it is in articles or in social media, video can have a big impact on your users.

 For example, 80% of users can recall a video ad they’ve watched on a website visited in the last 30 days.
 Furthermore, 75% of users will visit the marketer’s website after they’ve watched a video, and 64% are likely to buy a product from an online retailer after viewing a video.